MIND-FIRST PRACTICES

 Field sketch — visual cue, not final symbol — two figures facing each other, each wrapped in their own scribbled thoughts, with a line of seeing leading to a mirror: awareness noticing itself through another.

-We The Dreamer is the central inquiry of the whole experiment.
-If First Dream asks whether reality could be the first dream of one awareness, We The Dreamer asks: “What happens if I live as if that one awareness is looking through every pair of eyes I see?”
-Instead of treating consciousness as a private bubble inside each head, this practice tests the premise that there is one mind, appearing as many.
+We The Dreamer is the central inquiry of the whole experiment, because it’s where the hypothesis faces its hardest test: other minds.
+If First Dream asks whether reality could be the first dream of one awareness, We The Dreamer asks: “What changes if I treat the awareness looking through my eyes as the same awareness looking through every pair of eyes I meet?”
+Instead of treating consciousness as a private bubble inside each head, this practice tests the premise of one mind appearing as many.

 The frame is drawn from multiple streams.
-Frontier science hints that perception is an interface, not a window onto an independent world; contemplative traditions across cultures describe awakening as seeing the same Self in all beings; philosophy asks what identity even means if consciousness is fundamental.
+Frontier science hints that perception is an interface, not a window onto an independent world; contemplative traditions across cultures describe awakening as seeing the same Self in all beings; philosophy asks what identity even means if consciousness is primary.
 We The Dreamer doesn’t ask you to believe any of this.
-It turns it into a repeatable, relational question: how does conflict, love, or simple eye contact change when I hold the other as the same mind in a different costume?
+It turns it into a repeatable, relational question: how does conflict, love, or simple eye contact change when I hold the other as the same mind in a different body, role, and temperament?

 1. Notice the encounter.

-Catch a moment when you are with another person (or a group): a conversation, a glance, a disagreement, or shared silence.
+Catch a moment with another person (or among others): conversation, glance, disagreement, shared silence.

-“We The Dreamer — one mind, two faces.”
+Silently think: “We The Dreamer — one mind, many perspectives.”

 • During an everyday chat with a friend or colleague.